paulgolter/blender-pipeline-integration/README.md

 Blender has a huge community and you can find help in a lot of places.
 The most important pages are:

 - [developer.blender.org](https://developer.blender.org/): Phabricator front end that actually tracks the whole Blender development.
 Here you can find all open tasks, planned features, modules and their projects and open bug reports.
-This is the place to check out if you want to know in real time what's being worked on. **_NOTE:_** Will soon move to [Gitea](https://code.blender.org/2022/07/gitea-diaries-part-1/)
+This is the place to check out if you want to know in real time what's being worked on. **_Note:_** Will soon move to [Gitea](https://code.blender.org/2022/07/gitea-diaries-part-1/)

 - [devtalk.blender.org](https://devtalk.blender.org/): This is a dedicated place for Blender module teams to reach out to contributors and the community.
 It's a good place to start discussions and ask questions in dedicated thread.
 You will also find reports of regular meetings amongst the developers.
 One of the most exciting ones to check out is the [weekly report](https://devtalk.blender.org/c/blender/weekly-updates) what changed in Blender.